msaarthak/ALPR-YoloV3/README.md

 My supervisor Dr.Shan Du also gave me guidance and gave feedback throughout the developement of this project.
 Her work can be found here:- http://www.ece.ubc.ca/~shand/

+All the datasets and files can found at Mehul's repository here :-  https://github.com/mehulgupta2016154/TCS_HUMAIN

+A comparison was done between the performance of accuracies of Google OCR vs Microsoft Azure OCR and the results are shown in the FInalReport.pdf